javi23ruiz/HotNews/README.md

 # CompanyTracker
-The goal of the project is to catch sparsed news across the web, filter them, send an email, and generate a summary and podcast with the news.
+The goal of the project is to retrieve scattered news of a company on the web, filter them, send an email, and generate a summary and podcast with the news.

 ## Motivation of the project?